 - For immersive, experimental texts

-- To convey feelings like paranoia, guilt, or confusion directly
+- To transmit feelings like paranoia, guilt, or confusion directly

 - For interactive stories

-- When your main figure has no strongly pronounced personality
+- When your protagonist doesn't have a strongly defined personality

-- Even a figure with a pronounced personality can work in second person if their basic nature is already shaped by species, role, or context.
-The reader accepts that shaping and fills in the remaining range.
+- Even a character with a pronounced personality can work in second person, if their basic nature is already shaped by species, role, or context.
+The reader accepts this shaping and fills in the remaining space.

 - Problems: The most demanding perspective.
-Quickly feels intrusive or artificial when the reader cannot identify with the prescribed actions.
+Quickly feels intrusive or artificial if the reader can't identify with the prescribed actions.
 The lack of choice can feel patronizing.

-- Strength: Creates the closest possible bond with a single figure.
-The reader experiences the world together with them and learns their thoughts and emotions firsthand — with all subjective distortions and blind spots.
+- Strength: Creates the closest conceivable bond to a single character.
+The reader experiences the world together with them and gets their thoughts and emotions firsthand β with all their subjective distortions and blind spots.

 - Optimal use:

-- For intense, personal stories about inner conflicts
+- For intense, personal stories about inner conflict

-- To deliberately use a figure's limited view and prejudices
+- To deliberately use a character's limited viewpoint and biases

 - Problems: Extremely limited.
-The reader can know only what the figure knows and experience only where they are.
-That can heighten tension but can also feel frustrating.
-The inner world of other figures is accessible only through their dialogue and actions.
+The reader can only know what the character knows, and only experience where they are.
+This can heighten tension, but can also feel frustrating.
+The inner world of other characters is only accessible through their dialogue and actions.

-There is no universally right decision.
-The choice depends on what effect you want to achieve.
+There's no universally correct decision.
+The choice depends on the effect you want to achieve.

 Ask yourself these questions: